Skip to content

 Key Takeaways

-• One module, six tools: synalinks.DeepAgent bundles file IO, search, and shell execution into a single ready-to-use agent.
+• One module, seven tools: synalinks.DeepAgent bundles file IO, search, and a Python sandbox into a single ready-to-use agent.

 API References